Food Programs

 ELIGIBILITY:

-• Meet income guidelines, at or below 300% of federal poverty guidelines. (self-declared, written verification of income is not required).
+• Meet household income guidelines, at or below 300% of federal poverty guidelines. (self-declared, written verification of income is not required.)

-• On your first visit, you will need to fill out and sign a form providing your name and address.
-Your signature provides verification that you meet income guidelines.
+On your first visit and during our annual re-enrollment period, you will be provided an intake form asking for your name, total number of people in your household and zip code.
+Your signature or verbal self-declaration confirms that you meet the income guidelines.
 You’ll be issued a number and when it is your turn, staff will guide you through the shopping area to choose the items that you would like to bring home.

 LOCATION: